maxasmbs/DoctrineFixturesAutonumberResetBundle/README.md

 DoctrineFixturesAutonumberResetBundle
 =====================================
-Originally created by littlejon and then forked by migmolrod, this fork only changes one thing:
+Originally created by littlejon and then forked by migmolrod, this fork only changes two things:
-1. Update the DoctrineFixturesBundle dependency to support v2.4.* and v3
+1. Updates the DoctrineFixturesBundle dependency to support v3.
+2. Changes the code to support DoctrineBundle v2.